Skip to main content

 PhD, University of California, Davis, Education; JD, University of California Davis; MA, California State University Stanislaus, English; BA, California State University East Bay, History

 Michele Zugnoni serves as a professor and a first-year advisor.
-In the four years that Zugnoni has been at Northwestern, she's created two first-year seminars -- Through the Looking Glass: Intersections of Identity and LGBTQ in Popular Culture.
+In the four years that Zugnoni has been at Northwestern, she's created two first-year seminars.
 She's also created a course in Legal Writing.
 In addition, Zugnoni teaches Design Thinking and Communication, Summer Academic Workshop, Writing & Speaking in Business, and Expository Writing.
 Zugnoni employs a student-centered, culturally responsive teaching approach.
 She encourages her students to draw upon their individual experiences and interests, thus enabling them to focus on their unique knowledge and strengths.
 Zugnoni teaches with two goals in mind: (1) help her students learn to enjoy writing by engaging their own voice and knowledge; and (2) teach her students fundamental writing skills important to their continued success in writing at the university level and beyond.
 Zugnoni strives to create a safe space in each of her writing classes, where students come to understand that they have a voice and their voice matters.

 Zugnoni first learned about the importance of voice while she was working as an attorney in California, where she was determined to give her clients a voice.
 She valued the opportunity to teach people how to be a voice for themselves, and chose to make the transition into education.